-Data modelling tools help the data modeller to manage the complexity of modelling a typical enterprise data landscape, keep a graphical record of the design, and provide a template to the developers for implementation.
-The users tend to be technical in nature, although models can be useful tools to communicate with business stakeholders.
+Data modelling tools help the data modeller manage the complexity of modelling a typical enterprise data landscape, keep a graphical record of the design, and provide a template to the developers for implementation.
+The users tend to be technical, although models can be useful tools to communicate with business stakeholders.

 A data catalogue, by comparison, supports a bottom-up approach to database design.
 Data catalogues leverage algorithms to discover actual data models and present them to the data modeller and the business.